Skip to content

 6. Click Generate

-You should see some new files have appeared/changed in your file tree.
+You will see some new files have appear/change in your file tree.

 Click here to examine these files in more detail.

-Let’s make an update to our packages/infra/src/stacks/application-stack.ts to instantiate some of our already generated constructs:
+Let’s update packages/infra/src/stacks/application-stack.ts to instantiate some of our generated constructs:

 import {